Most ecommerce email marketers don't realize they've hit a ceiling until they're 6-12 months past it.

 The signs are subtle.
 Workarounds that became habits.
 Flows you gave up trying to build.
 Revenue you assumed just wasn't recoverable.
 A vague sense that email should be doing more - but isn't.

 You're not bad at your job.
 You've probably just outgrown your tool.
+And if you're considering switching from Mailchimp to Klaviyo, you're not alone.

 The Problem With "Good Enough"